Helsinki-NLP/mammoth/docs/exporting_to_huggingface.md

   --output-dir <path>
 ```

-By default, the script loads the best checkpoint (`_best_frame.pt`) if one exists, otherwise it falls back to the checkpoint with the highest step number.
+By default, the script loads the best checkpoint (`_best_frame.pt`) if one exists; otherwise it falls back to the checkpoint with the highest step number.
 You can also use `--step` to load a specific checkpoint step.

 The output directory will have the following structure: